Bridging the Rossby number gap in rapidly rotating thermal convection: Methodology

-The Ekman number dependence that remains in the governing equation~(\ref{eq:reduced:meanTemperature}) for the mean temperature reflects the fact that the timescale $\tau= \myepsilon^{2}t$ associated with the evolution of $\Theta$ is much slower than the convective timescale.
-Previous studies~\cite{mS06,kJ12,kJ98a} have established that, in the limit of horizontally extended domains where a large number of convective cells or plumes contribute to the horizontal spatial averaging, this term can be omitted for the computation of global diagnostics of a statistically stationary state $\partial_t \overline{\Theta}\approx 0$.
+The Ekman number dependence that remains in the governing equation~(\ref{eq:reduced:meanTemperature}) for the mean temperature reflects the fact that the timescale $\tau= \varepsilon^{2}t$ associated with the evolution of $\Theta$ is much slower than the convective timescale.
+Previous studies~\citep{mS06,kJ12} have established that, in the limit of horizontally extended domains where a large number of convective cells or plumes contribute to the horizontal spatial averaging, this term can be omitted for the computation of global diagnostics of a statistically stationary state $\partial_t {\Theta}\approx 0$.
 This assumption can be justified based on the following rationale: as the horizontal extent $L_\perp=L_x=L_y$ of the domain increases, so does the number of independent plumes $N_p$ that feed back into the temperature profile.
 The central limit theorem then suggests that, in the ergodic limit (time and ensemble averages behave similarly), the amplitude of temporal fluctuations of the vertical temperature profile $\Theta(z)$ should decrease like $1/\sqrt{N_p}\approx 1/L_\perp$, justifying the neglect of the term $\partial_t\Theta$.
-In the context of the RiNSE formulation, this assumption has been successfully validated and has proved to shorten the transient that leads to the stationary state~\cite{julien2024rescaled}. \subheading{Numerical simulations} We compute solutions to both the rescaled and the reduced equations using the pseudo-spectral code Coral~\cite{miquel2021coral}, a flexible platform for solving partial differential equations in a Cartesian domain.
-We suppose periodicity along the horizontal directions $(x,y)$ and thus decompose the problem variables using a Fourier basis, whereas a Chebyshev expansion is used in the vertical in order to impose boundary conditions on the bounding surfaces $z=0,1$ using a Galerkin basis recombination.
-Differential operators are discretized using the quasi-inverse method \cite{ greengard1991spectral,kJ09} to optimize memory usage and accuracy.
-The resolution was varied from $192$ grid points (corresponding to $128$ alias-free modes) at the lowest values of $\rm \widetilde{Ra}$ in each direction, and up to $768$ grid points ($512$ Chebychev modes) in the vertical direction as well as $588$ grid points ($384$ Fourier modes) in the horizontal directions.
-The time-marching relies on a family of stable semi-implicit Runge-Kutta schemes~\cite{Ascher97}, specifically the third-order ARS443 scheme.
+In the context of the RRRiNSE formulation, this assumption has been successfully validated and has proved to shorten the transient that leads to the stationary state~\citep{julien2024rescaled}.
+Thus in all simulations of the RRRiNSE (\ref{eq:incomp_rescaled}), (\ref{eq:rescaled_finitekxky}) and (\ref{eq:mean}) and the NHQG equations (\ref{eq:reduced}) described in this paper, $\partial_t\Theta$ is set to zero, as is expected to be the case for a sufficiently large horizontal extent $L_\perp$ of the domain.